Federal Pell Grants

-Federal Pell Grants are available, based on financial need and the cost of attendance.
-The Federal Pell Grants program is the largest of the federal student aid programs.
-It is an entitlement program, which means if you qualify for it, you will receive the funds awarded to you.
-The amount of a student's Pell Grant is contingent on the federal government's educational budget.
-The Department of Education determines a student's eligibility for Federal Pell Grant funds based on the information provided on your federal aid application (FAFSA).
+Federal Pell Grants are awarded to undergraduate students based on financial need and the cost of attendance.
+The Pell Grants program is the largest federal student aid program.
+As an entitlement program, students who qualify for a Pell Grant will receive the funds awarded.
+The amount of a Pell Grant is contingent on the federal government's educational budget.
+The Department of Education determines a student's eligibility for Federal Pell Grant funds based on the information provided on your Free Application for Federal Student Aid (FAFSA).
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor's or professional degree.
-Awards amounts are determined each year by Congress; currently awards range from $5,815 to $598.

-Students who are eligible to receive a Federal Pell Grant, as indicated on their Financial Aid Award, where the Federal Pell Grant creates a Title IV (federal grants and loans) credit balance may receive a refund in the form of a check during the first 7 days of the academic enrollment period to purchase books and supplies.
-To be eligible for the school credit students must meet the following criteria:
+Students who are eligible to receive a Federal Pell Grant, as indicated in their financial aid package, where the Federal Pell Grant creates a Title IV (federal grants and loans) credit balance may receive a refund in the form of a check during the first seven days of the academic enrollment period to purchase books and supplies.
+To be eligible for the school credit, students must meet the following criteria:

 Students may receive any other credit balance funds by check within 14 days from which the credit occurred.

-Awards ranging from $200 to $4,000 may be made to students in need of financial aid.
-Each year, the Department of Education allocates SEOG grants funds to Wells College.
+A grant for undergraduate students with exceptional financial need, FSEOG awards range from $200 to $4,000.
+Each year, the Department of Education allocates FSEOG grants funds to Wells College.
 Filing the Free Application for Federal Student Aid is the student's application for these funds.
 According to federal guidelines, Federal SEOG funds must first be awarded to students of exceptional financial need, therefore Federal Pell Grant recipients have first priority in receiving these funds.
 The average Wells College SEOG award is $500.

 Federal Direct Subsidized and Unsubsidized Stafford Loan Programs are low-interest student loans made to students by the federal government to help pay for educational costs.
 These loans are the most popular because they are available in the subsidized program (principal and interest is deferred) or the unsubsidized program (interest is payable or capitalized onto the principal while the principal is being deferred).
 Even if you are deemed ineligible for need-based financial aid, you can receive an unsubsidized Federal Direct Stafford loan.
 The financial aid office will determine eligibility for these programs.
 The interest rate for these loans is calculated every July for the upcoming school year.
 Students are required to undergo an entrance and exit counseling session before entering and leaving the institution.
 Students have between 10 to 25 years to repay, depending on amount owed and type of repayment plan selected.
 Direct Stafford Loan limits for undergraduate students are: 1st year-$5,500; 2nd year-$6,500 and 4th and 5th year -$7,500.
 Unsubsidized Direct Stafford Loan Limits for independent students will allow for additional unsubsidized loan eligibility of up to $4,000 in freshman and sophomore years and $5,000 for junior and senior status.
 Dependent students who parents do not qualify for a Federal PLUS Loan (Parent Loan for Undergraduate Students) are eligible to borrow additional Direct Unsubsidized Stafford loan funds.
 These limits are $4,000 for 1st and 2nd year and $5,000 for third and fourth year.
 Students will be packaged with their maximum subsidized and unsubsidized loan eligibility.

 Undergraduate students may borrow under the Federal Direct Loan Program depending on their demonstrated need as determined by the FAFSA.
 Dependent freshmen may borrow up to $5,500 in their freshman year (no more than $3,500 can be in the subsidized program), sophomores may borrow up to $6,500 (no more than $4,500 in the subsidized program), and juniors/seniors may borrow up to $7,500 with no more than $5,500 in the subsidized program.
 Independent freshman and sophomore students may borrow up to $9,500 and $12,500 for independent juniors and seniors.
-Interest rate on Federal Direct Loan Program is 3.76% beginning July 1, 2016, and will have loan origination fees of 1.068%.
+Interest rate on Federal Direct Loan Program is 5.5% beginning July 1, 2023, and will have loan origination fees of 1.057%.
 Subsidized loans have the federal government paying interest while the student is enrolled.
 Interest on the unsubsidized loans will accrue during a student's enrollment.
 The student has the option to either pay the interest as it accrues or or capitalize any accrued interest at the time the student enters repayment.
 Students cannot receive more than the cost of attendance.
-First-time Direct Loan borrowers are required to complete the Direct Loan Entrance Counseling and Master Promissory Note (MPN) before their loan(s) can be processed for payment.
+First-time Direct Loan borrowers are required to complete the Direct Loan Entrance Counseling, Annual Student Loan Acknowledgement, and Master Promissory Note (MPN) before their loan(s) can be processed for payment.

 The Direct PLUS Loan Program is a federal loan that is in the parent’s name only.
 This program offers low-interest loans to parents and reasonable repayment plan that can span up to ten years or more.
 Parents can borrow up to the cost of attendance each year.
-The fixed interest rate on this loan is typically determined by the end of June for loans that will be disbursed during the July – June academic year.
-The Direct PLUS Loan interest rate is 6.31% beginning July 1, 2016 with current loan origination fees of 4.272%.
+The fixed interest rate on this loan is typically determined by the end of June for loans that will be disbursed during the July–through–June academic year.
+The Direct PLUS Loan interest rate is 8.05% beginning July 1, 2023, with current loan origination fees of 4.228%.
 Parents enter repayment on this loan immediately but will be offered the option to defer during the application process.
 If the parent chooses to defer payment, interest will accrue during the deferment period.

 Once a student or parent federal loan has been disbursed in the Direct Loan or Perkins Loan program, the loan disbursement notification is then submitted to the National Student Loan Data System (NSLDS).
 The borrower to view at any time: